 Nails Or Screws

-Galvanised nails are also chosen by some deck builders as a solution to the nails and screw debate.
+Galvanised nails are also chosen by some deck builders as a solution to the nail vs screw debate.
 However if the deck is exposed to the elements (even some roofed decks still get wet in high winds and rain) then your galvanised nails are likely to rust.
-Probably not a solution to that many deck builders unless you live in a very dry area and your deck is almost fully enclosed.
+Probably not a solution that many deck builders unless you live in a very dry area and your deck is almost fully enclosed.